polinabythebay/algorithms/README.md

 This repo is dedicated not just to solving canonical computer science algorithms, but to understand:

-1. why these algorithms are important
+1. why these algorithms are important, what are they trying to solve
 1. various ways you can implement them across the following dimensions
   - programming languages
   - data structure choice